tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * [stationarity.ipynb](Activities/02-Stu_Stationarity/Solved/stationarity.ipynb)

-Show the initial plot of Amazon's closing prices, and explain that this time series is non-stationary.
+Show the initial plot of Shopify's closing prices, and explain that this time series is non-stationary.

   ![Images/stationarity01.png](Images/stationarity01.png)